pandas-dev/pandas/doc/source/user_guide/io.rst

       conn : sqlalchemy.engine.Engine or sqlalchemy.engine.Connection
       keys : list of str
           Column names
-      data_iter : generator of list
-          Each item contains a list of values to be inserted
+      data_iter : Iterable that iterates the values to be inserted
       """
       # gets a DBAPI connection that can provide a cursor
       dbapi_conn = conn.connection